 Calcification of hydrophilic acrylic intraocular lenses in combined phacovitrectomy surgery.

-Walker NJ., Saldanha MJ., Sharp JA., Porooshani H., McDonald BM., Ferguson DJ., Patel CK.
+Walker NJ., Saldanha MJ., Sharp JAH., Porooshani H., McDonald BM., Ferguson DJP., Patel CK.

 UNLABELLED: Two cases of postoperative intraocular lens (IOL) calcification in patients implanted with the Akreos Adapt IOL at the time of combined phacovitrectomy are described, along with clinical review of all patients implanted with this IOL type at our institution between November 2006 and September 2008.
 The IOLs explanted from the 2 cases were examined using scanning electron microscopy (SEM) and energy-dispersive X-ray spectroscopy (EDX).
 The SEM of the explanted IOLs showed crystalline anterior surface and subsurface deposits; by EDX, the deposits showed high concentrations of calcium and phosphorous, consistent with calcium apatite.
 Twenty patients (20 eyes) attended for cohort review, and none showed IOL opacification.
 The reason calcification occurred in the 2 cases remains unknown, but clinicians should be aware of this potential complication.
 FINANCIAL DISCLOSURE: No author has a financial or proprietary interest in any material or method mentioned.